Aprogen will be one of the first two companies in South Korea to commission a high-speed isolator plant for pre-filled syringes.

 New technology as well as the modified processes in the company need to be learned and mastered by the staff and there may also be concerns about this stage.
 Oh-sung Na gives the all-clear: "On the contrary, I believe that the complexity of creating aseptic conditions will actually be reduced.
 Of course, the prerequisite for this is that the employees are thoroughly trained and be familiar with the HVAC and VHP systems."

+The only disadvantage that could become relevant for the "Fill and Finish" manager is that there is limited flexibility if changes or options to the system are added.
 In two sentences, Oh-sung Na sums up his views on the isolator technique: "First, we need to invest further to perfect the technique, which is a disadvantage.
 But if we look at the questions and problems around sterile processing, the isolator technology, in the end, will achieve not only process advantages, but also economic advantages."

 A persuasive concept